 Make an Individual Statement

-Put your passion on display in style.
+Put your passions on display in style.
 Love Steampunk?
-Transform vintage and industrial knickknacks into cool ornaments, and finish your tree with a Victorian-style top hat.
+Transform vintage and industrial knickknacks into cool ornaments and finish your tree with a Victorian-style top hat.

 To mimic the bright blue-green hue of peacock feathers, designer Meg Caswell spray-painted the tips of this tree's branches a rich teal hue.
 Add a touch of whimsy to your own tree with fun painted designs, like white branch tips, top-to-bottom color or an ombre effect.
 Tip: Choose a non-toxic paint and always apply in a well-ventilated area, preferably outside.
 Allow paint to dry thoroughly before decorating.

 Some old quilts are too fragile or tattered to use as bedding, but they're too precious to throw away.
 Repurpose one into a charming, cottage-style Christmas tree skirt by using the largest intact portion of the quilt.